bbbbbr/romusage/README.md

 ```

-Example of quiet mode (-q) that just reports errors and warnings, and can returns an error on exit (-R) if any are present.
+Example of quiet mode (-q) that just reports errors and warnings, and can return an error on exit (-R) if any are present.
 ```
 romusage banks.map -R -q